phseiff/github-flavored-markdown-to-html/README.md

   -o CORE_CONVERTER [CORE_CONVERTER ...], --core-converter CORE_CONVERTER [CORE_CONVERTER ...]
-                        The converter to use to convert the given markdown to html, before additional modifications such as formula support and image downloading are applied; this can be
+                        The converter to use to convert the given markdown to html, before additional modifications such as formula support and image downloading are applied; this defaults to using GitHub's REST API and can be
                         * on Unix/ any system with a cmd: a command containing the string "{md}", where "{md}" will be replaced with an escaped version of the markdown file's content, and